Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Map/GetElevationAtAPoint/readme.md

 ## Additional Information

-getElevationAsync(surfacePoint) retrieves the most accurate available elevation value at a given point.
+`GetElevationAsync(surfacePoint)` retrieves the most accurate available elevation value at a given point.
 To do this, the method must go to the server or local raster file and load the highest level of detail of data for the target location and return the elevation value.

 If multiple elevation sources are present in the surface, the top most visible elevation source with a valid elevation in the given location is used to determine the result.